 Relevant publication:

 In sequencing and diagnostics, precise control over DNA molecules is often crucial.
-Luckily, DNA molecules are charged and forms an electric dipole moment within an in vitro environment.
-Under the guidance of Professor Walter Reisner and Professor Sarah Mahshid, I designed and fabricated microfluidic chips for controlling DNA single molecules and studied how they respond to electric field and their interactions under nano-confinement.
+DNA molecules are charged and forms an electric dipole moment within an in vitro environment.
+Under the guidance of Professor Walter Reisner and Professor Sarah Mahshid, I designed and fabricated microfluidic chips for controlling DNA single molecules and studied how they respond to electric field, as well as their interactions under nano-confinement.

 Relevant publication: